|Posted on 23 July, 2017 at 3:30||comments (0)|

-This bit is for you James Sutherland... you have neglected the single most important aspect of the game that makes it “Sustainable” Junior Cricket... do not prentend ever cared because you would have done something about it long before now.
-I think you've suddenly released this could be a lever against the players and honestly... if "Grass Roots needs the money you say it does... then the game is in real trouble and CA is to blame!
+This bit is for you James Sutherland... you have neglected the single most important aspect of the game that makes it “Sustainable” Junior Cricket... do not prentend you've ever cared, because if you had, anyone in your position would have done something about it long before now.
+I think you've suddenly released this could be a lever against the "ACA " and honestly... if "Grass Roots needs the money you say it does... then the game is in real trouble and CA is to blame!

-I do not believe you really know what the grass roots of cricket is.
+In fact, I would go so far as to say... you do not know what the grass roots of cricket is?

 There has been no money or resources directed at the children who’ve shown their interested in the game which is neglect!

-Why it is not being spent on coaching blueprints or strategies designed to turn children into cricketers with the technique and style that is needed to advance in the game, is beyond me.
+Why time, money and resources are not being spent on coaching blueprints or strategies designed to turn children into cricketers with the technique and style that is needed to advance in the game, is beyond me.

 Just recently I read “Community Cricket” Blueprint for Metro Cricket” put out by Cricket Victoria, but which I think comes from CA.